Low-level waste: Disposal

 Depending on who "owns" the waste, its handling and disposal is regulated differently.
 All nuclear facilities, whether they are a utility or a disposal site, have to comply with Nuclear Regulatory Commission (NRC) regulations.
 The four low-level waste facilities in the U.S. are Barnwell, South Carolina; Richland, Washington; Clive, Utah; and as of June 2013, Andrews County, Texas.
 The Barnwell and the Clive locations are operated by EnergySolutions, the Richland location is operated by U.S. Ecology, and the Andrews County location is operated by Waste Control Specialists.
 Barnwell, Richland, and Andrews County accept Classes A through C of low-level waste, whereas Clive only accepts Class A LLW.
 The DOE has dozens of LLW sites under management.
 The largest of these exist at DOE Reservations around the country (e.g. the Hanford Reservation, Savannah River Site, Nevada Test Site, Los Alamos National Laboratory, Oak Ridge National Laboratory, Idaho National Laboratory, to name the most significant).

 Classes of wastes are detailed in 10 C.F.R. § 61.55 Waste Classification, enforced by the Nuclear Regulatory Commission, reproduced in the table below.
 These are not all the isotopes disposed of at these facilities, just the ones that are of most concern for the long-term monitoring of the sites.
 Waste is divided into three classes, A through C, where A is the least radioactive and C is the most radioactive.
 Class A LLW is able to be deposited near the surface, whereas Classes B and C LLW have to be buried progressively deeper.

 In 10 C.F.R. § 20.2002, the NRC reserves the right to grant a free release of radioactive waste.
 The overall activity of such a disposal cannot exceed 1 mrem/yr and the NRC regards requests on a case-by-case basis.
 Low-level waste passing such strict regulations is then disposed of in a landfill with other garbage.
-Items allowed to be disposed of in this way are: glow-in-the-dark watches (radium) and smoke detectors (americium) among other things.
+Items allowed to be disposed of in this way include glow-in-the-dark watches (radium) and smoke detectors (americium).

 LLW should not be confused with high-level waste (HLW) or spent nuclear fuel (SNF).
-C Class low level waste has a limit of 100 nano-Curies per gram of alpha-emitting transuranic nuclides with a half life greater than 5 years; any more than 100 nCi, and it must be classified as transuranic waste (TRU).
+C Class low-level waste has a limit of 100 nanocuries per gram of alpha-emitting transuranic nuclides with a half-life greater than 5 years; any more than 100 nCi, and it must be classified as transuranic waste (TRU).
 These require different disposal pathways.
-TRU wastes from the U.S. nuclear weapons complex is currently disposed at the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico, though other sites also are being considered for on-site disposal of particularly difficult to manage TRU wastes.
+TRU wastes from the U.S. nuclear weapons complex is currently disposed at the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico, though other sites also are being considered for on-site disposal of particularly-difficult-to-manage TRU wastes.